jeffryhawchab/VKB/README.md

 1. clone This repo navigate to index.html and open it with live server
 ### Show your support

-Give a ⭐ if you like this website!
+Give a ⭐ if you like this !